MarkoSulamagi/PhoneNumberLookup/README.md

 Open .env files and replace the sample configuration with your own.
 Messente API username and password are required.
 You can sign up to [Messente]('https://messente.com').

+**5. Build application**

+`docker-compose build`

+Docker needs to download all the dependencies, so it could take a while.

 **6. Run application**